 Food Service Management Company Invoice.
-This monthly invoice is sent to the adult care site or provider's institution.
+This monthly invoice is sent to the Adult Care Center site or provider's institution.
 The invoice must list date, type, and total number of meals/items served/delivered to the site(s) named during the calendar month and total monthly costs per contract.